TopologicalBird/airway-pht-2/figures/README.md

 (Left figure) L/R separation of Seg1 airways using Projection PHT seems very clear.
 PC2 is the main component separating L/R. Here, we visualize the eigenvector corresponding to PC2. $x$ axis is the PHT direction and $y$ axis is the projection direction.
 (Middle and right figures) L/R classification model coefficient of Seg1 (middle) and Seg2 (right) airways by Projection PHT.
+Reasonably, all the three figures have similar patterns.